Kong/docs.konghq.com/app/_includes/md/custom-plugin.md

     ' > myheader/schema.lua
     ```

-   After your plugin code available in a directory, the directory should look like this:
+   After your plugin code is available in a directory, the directory should look like this:

     ```bash
     tree myheader